An Overview of Frogeye Leaf Spot

-All photos were provided by and are the property of the authors and reviewers.
+All photos were provided by and are the property of the authors and contributors.

 The Soybean Disease Management series is a multi-state collaboration sponsored by the North Central Soybean Research Program (NCSRP) through the Soybean Checkoff.
 This project was funded in part through Growing Forward 2 (GF2), a federal-provincial territorial initiative.
 The Agricultural Adaptation Council assists in the delivery of GF2 in Ontario.
 The authors thank the United States Department of Agriculture - National Institute of Food and Agriculture, the Grain Farmers of Ontario, and United Soybean Board for their support.
 Contributors to this series come from land-grant universities in the North Central states and Canada.

 This information in this publication is only a guide, and the authors assume no liability for practices implemented based on this information.
 Reference to products in this publication is not intended to be an endorsement to the exclusion of others that may be similar.
 Individuals using such products assume responsibility for their use in accordance with current directions of the manufacturer.